What is social listening and how to use it: the ultimate guide

 Once you have Awario Leads running, you've secured a non-stop supply of potential customers.
 This might be enough for some businesses but you can always take it one step further and target people not yet looking for your services or complaining about your competition.
 Instead, we'll be looking for people experiencing the problems your business covers.
 To do this, we'll be switching to the Boolean search mode that you can locate in your alert settings.

 For example, if your company offers home insurance, your leads are people concerned about the safety of their homes.
-In 2020, they are likely to share their concerns on social media.
-To find these people, you'll need to tell Awario to look for posts featuring keywords such as break in, someone in the house, etc.
+To find these people, you'll need to tell Awario to look for posts featuring keywords such as break-in, someone in the house, etc.

 To help you navigate the Boolean search operators we've used, below is a brief breakdown: